Last topics

 - What is George Herbert Mead symbolic interaction theory?

-- What is Interactionism in health and social care?
+- What is Interactionism in linguistics?